Home

 Later, when the house in Keisterville was sold circa 1941, perhaps due to a change in ownership of the mine, the Turners relocated again, to Ohiopyle, Fayette County.

 Sadly, Mary Louise only lived for another 13 years after her first husband's death.
 At the age of 39, on Oct.
-22, 1946, Mary Louise passed away at the Uniontown Hospital.
+22, 1946, Mary Louise died at the Uniontown Hospital.
 The funeral was held at the home of her parents on the Farmington- Ohiopyle Road, followed by additional services in the Ohiopyle Methodist Church, led by Rev. Jacob Kooser.
 Unlike her first husband, she received a detailed obituary in the Morning Herald.

 Mary Louise was buried beside her husband and young sons.
 Like her husband's, the grave marker for Mary Louise's was inscribed, "Farewell ... until we meet again."